 As Lieve had remarked, the whole bloody business was normally the work of a ten-year-old.
 Maybe when I’m older still, I’ll be capable of forgetting a lot more than where I left a banana.
 Funny how youth and age overlap.
 The banana had oozed its way into every fold, crevice, and corner of the backpack’s largest compartment.
 It looked to be quite capable of breeding or replicating itself.
 Maybe I’ll find it one day reincarnated in another compartment, in another backpack, on another book or drawing tablet.

 It had apparently thrived as a decaying entity in the warm dark interior.
-I half-suspected that it might start hissing.
 It was possibly decomposing and regenerating itself simultaneously.
-I’d imagined, only halfway it seemed, that it was pulsating, breathing, as it affixed its oozing self to everything in its path.
+I’d half-imagined that it was pulsating, as it affixed its oozing self to everything in its path.
 I shook the backpack to expel this mass of organic pathology, but it clung to the walls of its dark hot sanctum.
-I shook it violently and finally with reluctance it slid onto the beach stones, soon disappearing as its by now liquidy form found every space between the rocks apparently much to its liking.
+I shook it violently and finally with reluctance it slid onto the beach stones, soon disappearing as its by now liquid-like form found every space between the rocks apparently much to its liking.
 The tiny Chiquita blue and yellow sticker survived it all and had affixed itself to the lining of the backpack.
 The Chiquita lady with the big eyes and comely look was as fresh as ever and remained indifferent to this slow, dark and sullen metamorphosis.